dumith-eranga/talks/tdd-why-bother/narration.md

     2. You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.
     3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

 ## 3. Concerns about TDD

+### It is a waste of time
+### I will write them at the end
+### It is the QAs/SDETs job, not mine
+### It is difficult to simulate
+    100MB file upload
+### I have an aggressive deadline
+    cost of bug fix
+### This is a POC, so no need to write tests
+### They take a lot of time to run
+### My clients don’t care
+### TDD is Expensive
+    1. bugs are more expensive
+    2. moderation
+### TDD Will Retard Your Project Launch
+you only need tests if you change something - that is the essense of software add tests before the change - it is not TDD, you need additional time to read and understand the code.
+You might not cover all scenarios with tests
+### You Will Change Your Projects and Old Tests Become Waste
+Tests are a part of code and the code gets thrown away anyway.
+Don;t invest too much in - do simple things first
+### Testing the Means is a lot more Work Than Testing the Outcomes
+### Extensive Testing is Boring

 ### 1. It will slow down the development
 One concern we hear often about TDD is that it will slow down the development.
 Yes, but only if by "development" we meant churning out code.